-In addition to his/her rights to certain information regarding the Company, any shareholder may, during the two-week period preceding a shareholders' meeting, submit to the Board of Directors written questions relating to the agenda for the meeting.
+In addition to his/her rights to certain information regarding the Company, any shareholder may, during the twoweek period preceding a shareholders' meeting, submit to the Board of Directors written questions relating to the agenda for the meeting.
 The Board of Directors must respond to such questions during the meeting.

 Under French law, shareholders can nominate individuals for election to the Board of Directors at a shareholders' meeting.
 When the nomination is part of the agenda of the shareholders' meeting, the nomination must contain the name, age, professional references and professional activity of the nominee for the past five years, as well as the number of shares owned by such candidate, if any.
-In addition, if the agenda for the shareholders' meeting includes the election of members of the Board of Directors, any shareholder may require, during the meeting, the nomination of a candidate for election at the Board of Directors at the shareholders' meeting, even if such shareholder has not followed the nomination procedures.
-Under French law, shareholders cannot elect a new member of the Board of Directors at a general shareholders meeting if the agenda for the meeting does not include the election of a member of the Board of Directors, unless such nomination is necessary to fill a vacancy due to the previous resignation of a member.
+In addition, if the agenda for the shareholders' meeting, the nomination of a candidate for election at the Board of Directors, any shareholders' meeting, even if such shareholder has not followed the nomination procedures.
+Under French law, shareholders cannot elect a new member of the Board of Directors at a general shareholders meeting if the agenda for the meeting does not include the election of a member of the Board of Directors at the shareholders neeting does not include the election of a member of the Board of Directors at the meeting does not include the election of a member of the Board of Directors at the meeting does not include the election of a member of the Board of Directors at a general shareholders meeting if the agenda for the meeting does not include the election of a member of the Board of Directors, unless such nomination is necessary to fill a vacancy due to the previous resignation of a member.